The opening sunset.

 – Only an extreme rhetorician chooses dualistic arguments.
 Dude.

 – Touché.
 Here are your pizzas sir, enjoy your evening.

 – Thank you very much.

-Thomas receives the pizzas with honest kindness and walks towards the exit of the pizzeria, the journey is interrupted by a phone call, it’s Paula.
+Thomas receives the pizzas with honest kindness and walks towards the pizzeria exit, the journey is interrupted by a phone call, it’s Paula.

-He leaves the pizza boxes on one of the tables of the restaurant and answers.
+He leaves the pizza boxes on one of the restaurant tables and answers.

 – Paula, hi.